izzy-baulk/EPQ-artefact/README.md

 # EPQ-artefact

 All program files and accompanying essay for my project.
-Program can be downloaded as an executable file from
+Program can be downloaded as an executable file from 'Releases'